franvillamil/franvillamil.github.io/research.md

 ### Working papers

+* Teachers as Fifth-Columnists: The Case of Francoist Spain (with Laia Balcells).
+Under review.
 * Violence, co-optation, and postwar voting in Guatemala.
 * Measurement validity and historical data in conflict research.
 * Wartime collective targeting and postwar ethnic mobilization.
-* Teachers as Fifth-Columnists: The Case of Francoist Spain. (with Laia Balcells)
 * Blend or resist?
-The consequences of wartime violence against civilians for local political polarization. (with Laia Balcells)
+The consequences of wartime violence against civilians for local political polarization (with Laia Balcells).

 ### Reports / others